wrench-project/wrench/doc/getting_started.md

-# creating a cmakelists.txt file by hand##                {#getting-started-cmakelists}
+# creating a CMakeLists.txt file by hand##                {#getting-started-cmakelists}

-alternately, you can do a manual setup, i.e., create your own cmake project. below is an example of a `cmakelists.txt` file that can be used as a basic
+alternately, you can do a manual setup, i.e., create your own Cmake project. below is an example of a `cmakelists.txt` file that can be used as a basic
 template: